-NOTE: The use of mechanics systems that span 3-man to 8-man crews is essential.
+NOTE: The use of mechanics systems that span crews of 3 to crews of 8 is essential.
 The use of manuals that only specify a subset of the mechanics is prohibited in international competition.
 National federations and officiating bodies are encouraged to use standard mechanics in games played under their jurisdiction to facilitate their officials moving between domestic and international games (Exceptions: USA, Canada and Japan).